ComplianceLnD

 • The EEA: we would rely on the adequacy finding granted by the UK to the EU under the Withdrawal Agreement to do; for any transfers from the EU to the UK, we would rely on the adequacy regulation granted to the UK under the Adequacy Decision.

-• Any country located outside the UK/EEA: we would rely on appropriate safeguards under the UK GDPR, such as by including the relevant Standard Contractual Clauses in our data processing agreements
+• Any country located outside the UK/EEA: we would rely on appropriate safeguards under the UK GDPR, such as by including the relevant Standard Contractual Clauses within our agreements with service providers.

 In the event we could not or choose not to continue to rely on either of those mechanisms at any time we would not transfer your personal data outside the UK unless we could do so on the basis of an alternative mechanism or exception provided by UK data protection law.

 You generally have the following rights, which you can usually exercise free of charge.
-For more information regarding these rights, please visit the ICO website here.
+For more information regarding these rights, please visit the ICO website at https://ico.org.uk.

 (a) Access to a copy of your personal data - The right to be provided with a copy of your personal data.